bullhorn/invenias-api-docs/source/index.html.md

 `https://{subdomain}.invenias.com/api/v1/countries`

 <aside class="warning">
 The Invenias systems use the USPS standard for country names.
-When adding entries to Address fields the value must exist within the GET/api/v1/countries list and it must be entered entirely in uppercase (e.g. UNITED KINGDOM, FRANCE, INDIA, etc...).
-Failure to follow these guidelines will result in a null value in this field when creating or updating entities.
+When adding entries to Address fields, the value must exist within the GET/api/v1/countries list and entered entirely in uppercase (e.g. UNITED KINGDOM, FRANCE, INDIA, etc...).
+Failure to follow these guidelines will cause a null value in this field when creating or updating entities.
 </aside>

 # Lookup Lists